CWood1/chimed/README.md

 # Left to do (Boilerplate)
 ## Bugfixes

-- Bugfix mouse position code
-- Bugifx crossplatform (context menu creation does not work.
+- Bugfix crossplatform (context menu creation does not work.
 Why?)

 ## Features
 - Add support for menu scaling